-This wording could be used as the overall conclusion by the auditor on all entity-level controls.
-Such a conclusion will also have a major impact on the auditor's assessment of risk at the financial statement level.
+This wording could be used as the overall conclusion by the auditor on the assessment of control risk at the financial statement level.

 Many-Risks-to-Many Controls

 For specific and transactional risks, the most common approach to evaluating design is through the use of what is sometimes called a "control design matrix."
 These matrices enable the auditor to see at a glance: